UMD-INST377/Group-Project-Base/README.md

 The following tables can be accessed through the drop-down menu:

 ### Vaccine Sites
 The Vaccine Sites endpoint displays a table including relevant information on all locations where Maryland residents can receive the COVID-19 vaccine in Prince George’s County, Montgomery County and Baltimore County.
-The following information is recorded on the table: site name, street address(es), city, zip code, active status, site type, operating hours, contract phone and website.
+The following information is recorded on the table: site name, street address, city, zip code, site type, operating hours, contract phone and website.